Ceiling Fan Wiring Diagram Black White Red and Green Wires

 - The Bare Copper wire from the junction box connects to the Green wires on the Ceiling Fan.

-- Because your junction box wiring has a separate Black and Red wire, this normally indicates that there are two separate wall switches, one for the Fan Motor (Black) and one switch for the Ceiling Fan Light Fixture (Red).
+- NOTE: Because your junction box wiring has a separate Black and Red wire, this normally indicates that there are two separate wall switches, one for the Fan Motor (Black) and one switch for the Ceiling Fan Light Fixture (Red).

 More about Wiring Ceiling Fans